sci-42ver/SDF_exercise_solution/README.md

 - [ ] 12
   - Emm...
 I think no problems exist here at all.
 - [ ] 13
+  - SDF_exercises/chapter_4/4_13.scm is actually not what the exercise expects except for `match:compile-pattern` used in `maybe-substitute`.
+    Here the generic overhead is avoided trivially but we still checks `car-satisfies` which can't be avoided since the match depends on *types of both sides*.
+This is why we need "`match:compile-pattern` used in `maybe-substitute`".
+    - IMHO the unification underlying idea "*both* sides" implies we should not use a "match procedure" based on "combinators".
+    - > This is hard!
+      As the above shows, following the code base original ideas can't do that.
+      So we may need some *extra* ingenious ideas.
+I won't do that since this should be taught in CRLS.
+See "Won't dig into" in SDF_notes.md
 ### @%TODO
 - 7,9 (Unification match may use env to implement)
   7 will be done implicitly when 9 is done.